 "I want to publicly thank my family and incredible team of doctors for everything they have done for me prior to and post-surgery," Gomez wrote in the caption.
 "And finally, there aren’t words to describe how I can possibly thank my beautiful friend Francia Raisa.
 She gave me the ultimate gift and sacrifice by donating her kidney to me.
 I am incredibly blessed."

 The two just sat down for an exclusive NBC News interview, opening up about all of the stress, pain, and friendship it took to decide to undergo this kidney transplant process, not to mention recovering together afterward.
 Gomez wasn't shy, either, as she spoke transparently about her current health and happiness post-surgery.
-Keep reading to hear what she had to say.

 In the interview, Gomez revealed that she was weeks away from experiencing total kidney failure.
 In fact, she would soon have to begin dialysis treatments.
 Meanwhile, her arthritis was so bad, that she couldn't do the everyday things that she once took for granted.
 Rasía actually found out about the severity of Gomez's condition after witnessing her inability to open a water bottle.